DBCDK/serviceprovider/doc/community/guide.md

 The examples on this page is written in javascript, and uses the request library (https://github.com/request/request) to make requests.

-[TODO] Write about the data model, maybe just a link?

 # Getting startet
 To get started with building a community, you will need a valid client and clientID, and the client needs to be configured with a valid community ID.
 To apply for access, contact [https://kundeservice.dbc.dk/](https://kundeservice.dbc.dk/).
 A valid token is required for all requests.